- Classic examples in small business

 Inventory write-downs

-Keeping obsolete stock at full cost on shelves does not make it more valuable—accounting write-downs align books with economic reality; operationally, liquidate or repurpose based on net realizable value.
+Keeping obsolete stock at full cost on shelves does not make it more valuable.
+Accounting write-downs on the balance sheet align books with economic reality; operationally, liquidate or repurpose based on net realizable value.

 Expense tracking hygiene